vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Within the list of IoT devices, click **sensor-thl-2000**.

-    > **IMPORTANT**: Make sure you select the device from this lab.
-You may also see a device named _sensor-th-0001_ that was created earlier in the course.

 1. On the **sensor-thl-2000** device blade, at the top of the blade, click **Device Twin**.

     On the **Device twin** blade, there is an editor with the full JSON for the device twin.
 This enables you to view and/or edit the device twin state directly within the Azure portal.